-A. Culture of Health is a set of programs and resources to support the overall health of our workforce.
+Culture of Health is a set of programs and resources to support the overall health of our workforce.
 The Culture of Health tools and resources include a Health Portal, Personal Health Assessment, and Lifestyle Health Coaching Program.
-These programs are available to all employees and family members (age 18 and older) eligible to enroll in the ExxonMobil Medical Plan.
+These programs are available to Retirees who are enrolled in the Retiree Medical Plan.

-Additional Culture of Health programs are available to participants in the EMMP POS II "A" or "B", as well as EMMP Cigna Open Access Plus – In Network, or EMMP Aetna Select options, and they are designed to help you improve your health and to assist you in obtaining good health care when care is needed.
-These programs reflect a commitment by you and the company to good health and quality care.
-The Culture of Health tools and resources include a 24 Hour Nurse Line, Health Advocates, Health Management Program, Cancer Management Program, and Centers of Excellence.
+Additional integrated programs are available to participants in the Cigna OAPIN option, and they are designed to help you improve your health and to assist you in obtaining good health care when care is needed.
+It reflects a commitment by you and the company to good health and quality care.
+The Culture of Health tools and resources include a 24 Hour Nurse Line, Health Advocates, Health Management Programs, Cancer Management Program, and Centers of Excellence.

-The tools and resources offered through Culture of Health are available to you free of charge.
-However, health care claims (e.g., doctor's fees or facilities charges) are processed according to the Plan provisions discussed earlier.
-See the sections How to file claims, Covered expenses, and Exclusions.
+The tools and resources offered through Culture of Health are available to you at no additional costs.
+However, health care claims (e.g., doctor's fees or facilities charges) are processed according to the Retiree Medical Plan provisions discussed earlier.

-The Health Portal is an Internet Web gateway to reliable health care information written, reviewed, and approved by Healthyroads®.
-This Internet site is filled with useful health and health care information, including the following:
+The Health portal is an Internet Web gateway to reliable health care information reviewed and approved by Healthyroads®.
+This Internet site is filled with useful health and health care information including the following:

 - Exercise and Nutrition Planners

 - Test and Procedures Resource – Short articles providing the latest information about tests and procedures for finding, preventing, and treating health conditions.